faizan1234567/Assignments/DL/README.md

 ![alt text](images/KNN.webp)

+Figure 2: KNN algorithm on a dataset [3]

 Notice in the above image similar data points are close to each other and they form a pattern.
 In addition, there is a boundary between each group which separate one group from another.
-[3]
+[3] The complete alogrithm is follows:

+- Load the dataset
+- Initialize the value of ```K``` to chosen number of neighbors
+- For ```each example``` in the dataset
+   - Calculate the distance between the query image and the training image in the dataset
+   - Add the distance and the index of the example to the ordered collection
+- Sort the ordered collection in ascending order by the distance value
+- Pick the first ```K``` entries from the sorted collection
+- Get the corresponding labels for the selected entries
+- if Regression problem, then return the mean of ```K``` labels
+- if Classification problem, then return the mode of ```K``` labels